Non-degenerate anisocurved surfaces in homogeneous 3-manifolds: Surfaces in homogeneous spaces

-where $\mathcal{U}_p\subseteq \Sigma^2$ is a neighbourhood of $p$ and $N_L$ a unit normal vector field (locally) defined on $\widehat{\Sigma}^2$.
-On the one hand, observe that when $\Sigma^{2}$ is spacelike, since $\xi$ is a unit timelike vector field globally defined on $\mathbb{L}^{3}(\kappa,\tau)$, there exists a unique global timelike unit normal vector field on $\Sigma^{2}$, $N_{L}$, which is in the same time-orientation as $\xi$, and hence we may assume that $\Sigma^{2}$ is oriented by $N_{L}$.
+In the case when $\Sigma^{2}$ is spacelike, since $\xi$ is a unit timelike vector field globally defined on $\mathbb{L}^{3}(\kappa,\tau)$, there exists a unique global timelike unit normal vector field on $\Sigma^{2}$, $N_{L}$, which is in the same time-orientation as $\xi$, and hence we may assume that $\Sigma^{2}$ is oriented by $N_{L}$.
 As a consequence of the backwards Schwarz inequality in the Lorentzian context, it follows that